ibm-ecosystem-engineering/gitops-secure-credential-handler/README.md

 # Continuous Deployment with Argo CD & IBM Key Protect

-This repository contains a number of samples to help you configure Continuous Delivery (CD) using GitOps and Configure Secret using Key Protect Plugin in ArgoCD.
+This repository contains a sample gitops application, to help you configure Continuous Delivery (CD) using GitOps and  Application Secret using Key Protect Plugin in ArgoCD.

 ### Problem: